Jelmerro/Vieb/FAQ.md

 #### How do I quit Vieb?

 Same as Vim.
 From normal mode, type `:qa` then Enter.
 (This assumes the default mappings and commands.)
+See [this issue](https://github.com/Jelmerro/Vieb/issues/65) for the rationale and other options.

 #### Why do I need to enter Insert mode to type text?